Emm451/H2Invest-Connect/README.md

 Investors gain access to a database that encompasses various hydrogen-related projects.
 Through artificial intelligence algorithms, the platform analyzes investor and project profiles to suggest potential matches.
 This assists investors in identifying projects aligned with their investment objectives, whether in terms of financial profitability, environmental impact, or technological innovation.

 ### Impact of this Usage:
 This approach holds significant potential for facilitating interactions between entrepreneurs and investors in the hydrogen sector.
-By streamlining this process, InvestAI Connect addresses a major gap in the field, promoting better allocation of financial resources toward promising hydrogen projects.
+By streamlining this process, H2Invest-Connect addresses a major gap in the field, promoting better allocation of financial resources toward promising hydrogen projects.

 ### Critical Analysis:
 #### Advantages: